valeoai/blog/_posts/2021-01-14-explainable-driving.md

 - **Sensors**.
 They are the hardware interface through which the neural network perceives its environment.
 Typical neural driving systems rely on sensors from two families: *proprioceptive* sensors and *exteroceptive* sensors. *Proprioceptive* sensors provide information about the internal vehicle state such as speed, acceleration, yaw, change of position, and velocity.
 They are measured through tachometers, inertial measurement units (IMU), and odometers.
 All these sensors communicate through the controller area network (CAN) bus, which allows signals to be easily accessible.
 In contrast, *exteroceptive* sensors acquire information about the surrounding environment.
 They include cameras, radars, LiDARs, and GPS.
 For a more thorough review of driving sensors, we refer the reader to {%cite survey_sensors %}.
 - **Input representation**.
 Once sensory inputs are acquired by the system, they are processed by computer vision models to build a structured representation, before being passed to the neural driving system.
 In the *mediated perception* approach, several perception systems provide their understanding of the world, and their outputs are aggregated to build an input for the driving model.
-An example of such vision tasks is object detection and semantic segmentation, which aim at finding and classifying relevant objects in a scene (cars, bicycles, pedestrians, stop signs, *etc.*), tracking objects accross time, extracting depth information (*i.e.* knowing the distance that separates the vehicle from each point in the space), recognition of pedestrian intent...
+An example of such vision tasks is object detection and semantic segmentation, which aim at finding and classifying relevant objects in a scene (cars, bicycles, pedestrians, stop signs, *etc.*), tracking objects across time, extracting depth information (*i.e.* knowing the distance that separates the vehicle from each point in the space), recognition of pedestrian intent...
 Mediated perception contrasts with the *direct perception* approach, which instead extracts visual affordances from an image.
 Affordances are scalar indicators that describe the road situation such as curvature, deviation to neighboring lanes, or distances between ego and other vehicles.
 These human-interpretable features are usually recognized using neural networks as in {%cite deepdrivingaffordance %}.